Murder of Tupac Shakur: Shooting

 At 11:00–11:05 p.m.
-(PDT), Shakur and Knight were halted on Las Vegas Boulevard by officers from the LVMPD (Las Vegas Metropolitan Police Department) Bike Patrol for playing the car stereo too loudly and not having license plates.
-The plates were found in the trunk of Knight's car.
-The party was released a few minutes later without being cited.
+(PDT), Shakur and Knight were halted on Las Vegas Boulevard by officers from the Las Vegas Metropolitan Police Department (LVMPD) bicycle patrol for playing their car stereo too loudly and not having license plates.
+The plates were found in the trunk of Knight's car, and the party was released a few minutes later without being cited.
 At 11:10 p.m., while they were stopped at a red light at the intersection of East Flamingo Road and Koval Lane in front of the Maxim Hotel, a vehicle occupied by two women pulled up on their left side.
-Shakur, who was talking through the window of his brand new 1996 BMW 750iL, exchanged words with the two women and invited them to go to Club 662.
+Shakur, talking through the window of the BMW, exchanged words with the two women and invited them to go to Club 662.

 At 11:15 p.m., a white, four-door, late-model Cadillac pulled up to Knight's right side.
-The shooter, seated at the back of the Cadillac, rolled down the window and rapidly fired gunshots from a .40 S&W Glock 22 at Shakur's BMW.
-Shakur was hit four times: twice in the chest, once in the arm, and once in the thigh.
+The shooter, seated at the back of the Cadillac, rolled down the window and rapidly fired gunshots at the BMW from a .40 S&W Glock 22 pistol.
+Shakur was hit four times: twice in the chest, once in the arm and once in the thigh.
 One of the bullets went into Shakur's right lung.
 Knight was hit in the head by fragmentation.

-Shakur's bodyguard, Frank Alexander, stated that when he was about to ride along with Shakur in Knight's car, Shakur asked him to drive Jones's car instead, in case they needed additional vehicles from Club 662 back to their hotel.
-Alexander reported in his documentary, Before I Wake, that shortly after the assault, one of the convoy's cars followed the assailant, but he never heard from the occupants.
-Yaki Kadafi was riding in the car behind Shakur with bodyguards at the time of the shooting and, along with members of the Death Row entourage, refused to cooperate with police.
+Shakur's bodyguard, Frank Alexander, stated that when he was about to ride along with Shakur in Knight's car, Shakur asked him to drive Jones's car instead, in case they needed additional vehicles from Club 662 back to the Luxor.
+Alexander reported in his documentary, Tupac Shakur: Before I Wake..., that shortly after the shooting, one of the convoy's cars followed the assailant, but he never heard from the occupants.
+Yaki Kadafi and a team of bodyguards were riding in the car behind the BMW at the time of the shooting and, along with members of the Death Row entourage, refused to cooperate with police.

-Despite Knight's injuries and his vehicle having a flat tire, he was able to drive Shakur and himself a mile from the site to Las Vegas Boulevard and Harmon Avenue.
-They were again pulled over by the Bike Patrol, who alerted paramedics through radio.
+With a flat tire, Knight drove Shakur and himself a mile from the shooting site to the corner of Las Vegas Boulevard and Harmon Avenue.
+They were again pulled over by the LVMPD bike patrol, who alerted paramedics through radio.
 After arriving on the scene, police and paramedics took Knight and Shakur to the University Medical Center of Southern Nevada.
 They were pulled over just a short distance from the MGM Grand, where their evening had begun.

-Gobi Rahimi, a Death Row music video director who visited Shakur at the hospital, later reported that he received news from a Death Row marketing employee that the shooters had called the record label and threatened Shakur.
-Gobi told Las Vegas police, but said they claimed to be understaffed.
-No attackers came to the hospital.
-Shakur said he was dying while being carried into the emergency room.
+Gobi Rahimi, a Death Row music video director who visited Shakur at the hospital, later reported that he received news from a Death Row marketing employee that the shooters had called the label and threatened Shakur.
+Gobi informed the LVMPD, but said they claimed to be understaffed.
+No attackers ever came to the hospital.